To Innovate Don’t Mistake Symbols for Reality

 Innovation, said brilliant Soviet engineer Genrich Altshuller, is always a resolution of apparent contradictions: a manufacturer wants a product to be heavy-duty but also lightweight, or a biotechnology researcher wants a medicine that kills cancer cells, but leaves others alone.
 Where no such contradiction exists, no innovation is required!

 In the organizational realm, C.K.
 Prahalad tells us, the apparent contradiction between a precise, lofty goal and severe constraints and restrictions energizes our most innovative thinking, as long as we are willing to scrutinize—and change—our assumptions about what’s possible.
-Constraints are externally-imposed boundaries such as policies or budgets.
-Restrictions are self-imposed boundaries that ensure no unintended, negative side effects occur.
-Consideration of both will ensure the most innovative and responsible results.

 One client, who led a multi-million-dollar entity for the United States Federal government, set an audacious goal in a major budget category, which he judged to be bloated: “decrease spending by 25% while maintaining current service levels.”